The practitioner's guide.

 Incident response as organizational design.
 How to make the first 30 minutes of an outage boring, predictable, and evidence-producing.

-For speaking inquiries, contact chris@oceanusnetworks.com
+For speaking inquiries: support@oceanusnetworks.com